LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 | Midterm and Final Quizzes          | Midterm: 100, Final: 200 | 300              | 30%        |
 | **Course Total**                   |                          | **1000**         |            |

-<sup>*</sup> The lowest grades for code reviews and reading quizzes will be dropped from the grade calculation.
+<sup>*</sup> The code review and reading quiz with the lowest grade will be dropped from the grade calculation.

 Letter grades for the course will be determined by the following percentages: